Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 empowering women to achieve homeownership

-According to Cultural Outreach, women approach home buying more carefully and cautiously than men.
-They often experience more financial challenges to achieve mortgage eligibility, which they approach with a “cost savings mindset.”
+While more women are achieving homeownership, their motivations and approaches to the homebuying process differ, and the mortgage and real estate industries should be prepared to address them.
+According to the NextGen Homebuyer Report, women approach home buying more carefully and cautiously than men.
+They often face greater financial challenges in achieving mortgage eligibility, which they approach with a “cost savings mindset.”
 Men see homeownership as an investment.
-Whether that is their primary reason to buy or because their purchase is another investment to add to their portfolio alongside stocks, high yield savings accounts, and retirement accounts.
+Whether that is their primary reason to buy or because their purchase is another investment to add to their portfolio alongside stocks, high-yield savings accounts, and retirement accounts.

 The gender wage gap slows down women’s financial progression